Skip to main content

 • If necessary, cut out a section of the wall to access the pipe and follow the same methods stated above.

-• Never use an open flame device (blowtorch, propane heater or others).
+• Never use an open flame device (blowtorch, propane heater, or others).

 Finally, if you have problems with any of the steps above or don't have time to fix the problem, consider contacting a licensed plumber for assistance.
 If you encounter broken pipes, turn off the main water supply valve and call a professional water damage restoration service.